Georgia Divorce Laws

 Georgia Divorce Laws regarding Child Custody

-Child custody in this state is based on code sections 19-9-3 and 19-9-1.
-The best interests of the child are kept in mind by the court while making a decision.
-How the happiness and welfare of the child can be promoted in seen.
+The codes on which the child custody is awarded, are based on the statues 19-9-3 and 19-9-01. the court gives preference to the best interests and welfare of the child while taking a final decision about the custody.
 In case the child has completed 14 years of age, the child is offered the right to choose the parent with whom he or she wishes to reside.
-However, if the parent selected by the child is found unfit to have the custody, then the selection of the child is not considered.
+However, if the parent selected by the child is found to be unfit to have the custody, then the selection of the child is not considered.
 In case the child has completed 11 years of age but has not reached 14, then the educational needs of the child and the wishes of the child are taken into account while determining custody.
-The types of custody which may be granted are joint physical custody, joint legal custody, joint custody and sole custody.
+The types of custody that may be granted are, joint physical custody, joint legal custody, joint custody and sole custody.

 Georgia Divorce Laws regarding spousal support

 The Court may award spousal support on a permanent or temporary basis.
 If the marital dispute originated due to desertion or adultery by one party, then such a party is not granted alimony.
-The requesting party must prove its need and the other party’s capacity to pay, while seeking spousal support.
+The requesting party must prove its need and the other party's capacity to pay, while seeking spousal support.
 If the partner receiving alimony remarries, then the alimony is stopped, unless otherwise stated.
-The Court views the proof of the behavior of both partners towards the other, while pondering on the decision.
-The other factors which are speculated upon are as follows –
+The Court views the proof of the behavior of both partners towards the other, while taking all aspects into concern.
+The other factors which are speculated upon are as follows -

 • The period of marital life